I don’t know about you, but it was nearly impossible for me to be proactive at work last year.

 - Set your alarm for the same time each morning, including weekends.

 It’s impossible to be proactive if you feel rushed.
-But if you follow the four tips that are listed above, you’ll gain more time in your schedule and have more energy to lead your business and operate with a well-organized game plan.
+But if you follow the above tips, you’ll gain more time in your schedule and have more energy to lead your business and operate with a well-organized game plan.

 I think the majority of us are tired of feeling like we’re contestants in Survivor.
 After all, who wants to be filmed while living in the woods and surviving off of bugs and tree bark?

 All kidding aside.
 This past year has been challenging.
 But we can learn a lot from these past twelve months.

 If you want to be proactive, simplify your schedule, focus on your path, only take what you need, and be purposeful with your time and energy.
 Being proactive is not about filling up your schedule.
 It’s about creating balance in your life.

 I know it seems daunting right now, and many of us are still trying to figure out how to pay this month’s rent with spare change from the couch.
 But if you take the time to prepare and figure out what’s a priority this year, you’ll not only meet your goals, you’ll enjoy the journey.